-In 2001 Pesaran, Shin and Smith introduced the long-run cointegration test to identify the data consistency.
+In 2001 Pesaran, et al., introduced the long-run cointegration test to identify the data consistency.
 In Table VI, LOGFDI is employed as the dependent variable, with the analysis conducted using the Least Squares method.
 The equation for the long-run cointegration is: